 More than a trend

-Two-thirds of people also say they are interested in using AR to help them when shopping.9 New Balance has created 3-D models of its sneakers — integrated across its website, search, and immersive display ads — allowing shoppers to view the shoes up close and from multiple angles, or hold them next to their clothes to see if they match.
+Two-thirds of people also say that they are interested in using AR to help them when shopping.3 New Balance has created 3D models of its trainers — integrated across its website, search and immersive display ads — allowing shoppers to view the shoes up close and from multiple angles, or hold them next to their clothes to see if they match.